New Zealand Railways Corporation: Track access negotiations

 ONTRACK and Toll NZ were in dispute about track access fees from mid-2006 and an independent arbitrator, Bill Wilson QC, was called in to resolve the issues.
 Separate talks continued between Toll and the Government on long-term access arrangements.
 On 31 January 2007 Toll stated that "...the discussions with the Crown on a long term sustainable access regime have generally been positive", but "Toll NZ is still concerned that the Crown appears to be unwilling to recognise the inequality of the funding support between road and rail and the need to adopt a more commercial approach to track access management".

 Renationalisation of rail operations

-The Labour Government announced in May 2008 that the rail and sea operations of Toll NZ Limited, less its trucking and distribution operations, was to be purchased for $NZ665 million.
+The Labour Government announced in May 2008 that the rail and sea operations of Toll NZ Limited, less its trucking and distribution operations, was to be purchased for NZ$665 million.
 The purchase was completed on 1 July 2008 and the company renamed KiwiRail.
 It planned to spend an estimated NZ$1 billion over five years to develop a modern effective rail system.
 Most of this expense is in purchasing new locomotives to replace aging rolling stock.